dyzmapl/hkjj/Home.md

 There are two ways of communication between client application and UGCS Server:

-- -.asynchronous request/ response;
+- asynchronous request/ response;
-- -.subscription.
+- subscription.

 Though all communication is asynchronous there are certain ways to implement synchronous workflow on the client.